Luisa’s Child Care

 confident in themselves and the world around them.

-and may be adapted depending on the ages of the children
+depending on the ages of the children

 that are enrolled.
-Therefore, all Preschool Activities

-and Outside Playtimes are cancelled when Daycare Program
+are canceled when Daycare Program

-has reached its maximum capacity and is completely
+has reached its maximum capacity

-booked with three infants, aged 2 to 11 months.
+with three infants, aged 2 to 11 months.

-However, Preschool Activities and Activity Schedule
+However, Preschool Activities

-will resume when at least one of the infants is a one year old,
+will resume when at least one of the infants

 but will remain flexible and adaptable.